 In short, you should consider outsourcing everything that doesn’t fall squarely within your core competencies.
 Here are some examples:

 - Design – For successful branding, your business needs professional and memorable visuals for business cards, logos, and other collateral.
-While designing for fun is enjoyable, a graphic professional has technology and training to really make your brand stand out.
+While designing for fun is enjoyable, a graphics professional has technology and training to really make your brand stand out.

-- Web Development – Many tools on the market can help you put up a quick and functional web site.
+- Web Development – Many tools on the market can help you put up a quick and functional website.
 But a professional developer can not only create a slick and attractive site, but also make sure it functions on all browsers and is easy for you to update with evolving content, rather than struggle with unfamiliar technology.

 - Writing – While many people believe they have decent business writing skills, professional copywriting involves nuances in strategy, language, and SEO to deliver a powerful impact.
 Using the services of a skilled writer for your web content, press releases, social media, and business plan can pay dividends for your business.